theghostrat/my-rag-app/README.md

 5.  **Set up environment variables:**

-    Create a `.env` file in the root directory of the project and add your OpenRouter API key:
+    You need to provide your OpenRouter API key.
+Create a file named `.env` in the root directory of the project (the same directory as `rag_single_file_app.py`).
+Add the following line to the `.env` file, replacing `"your_openrouter_api_key_here"` with your actual API key:

     ```env
     OPENROUTER_API_KEY="your_openrouter_api_key_here"
     ```
-    Replace `"your_openrouter_api_key_here"` with your actual API key from OpenRouter.

 ## Running the Application

 1.  **Ensure your virtual environment is activated.**
-2.  **Run the Flask application:**
+2.  **Start the Flask application:**

+    Run the main Python file:

     ```bash
     python rag_single_file_app.py
     ```

-3. The application will run on `http://127.0.0.1:5000/`.
-Open this URL in your web browser.
+3. The application will start a local development server.
+You can access it by opening your web browser and navigating to `http://127.0.0.1:5000/`.

 ## Usage

+1.  **Landing Page:** The application starts at the landing page (`/`).
+2.  **Login/Signup:** Navigate to `/login` or `/signup`.
-1.  **Login/Signup:** Access the login page (`/login`) or signup page (`/signup`).
-The current authentication is a placeholder; you can log in as `admin` with password `adminpass` to access the admin panel.
+    *   **Authentication Placeholder:** Note that the current authentication is a basic placeholder.
+For demonstration purposes, you can log in as `admin` with the password `adminpass` to access the admin panel and document upload features.
+Other usernames with any password will be treated as regular users with access only to the chat.
-2.  **Admin Panel (`/admin`):** If logged in as admin, you can upload PDF and DOCX documents.
-Uploaded documents will be processed and added to the RAG system.
+3.  **Admin Panel (`/admin`):** If logged in as `admin`, you can access the admin panel to upload PDF and DOCX documents.
+Uploaded documents are automatically processed for the RAG system.
-3.  **Chat (`/chat`):** After logging in (as admin or a regular user), you can access the chat page.
-Type your questions, and the language model will attempt to answer them using the context from the uploaded documents.
+4.  **Chat (`/chat`):** After logging in (as either `admin` or any other user), you can access the chat interface.
+Type your questions, and the language model will use the content of the uploaded documents to provide answers.

 ## Project Structure

 ```
 .
 ├── rag_single_file_app.py  # The main Flask application file
-├── requirements.txt        # Python dependencies
+├── requirements.txt        # Python dependencies listed for pip installation
-├── .gitignore              # Files and directories to ignore in Git
+├── .gitignore              # Specifies intentionally untracked files that Git should ignore
-├── static/                 # Static files (CSS, JS)
+├── static/                 # Contains static assets like CSS and JavaScript files
 │   ├── css/
 │   │   └── style.css
 │   └── js/
 │       └── script.js
-└── templates/              # HTML templates
+└── templates/              # Contains HTML files used as templates by Flask
     ├── admin.html
     ├── chat.html
     ├── landing.html